SohamJog/ethdenver/README.md

-# CrypTap

-Check out our live demo here: [https://ethdenver-smoky.vercel.app/](url)

-Unlock the power of NFC to instantly share crypto, NFTs, and more with just a tap.
-We let the user send crypto using links.
-These links can be shared, or specifically air-dropped using Apple's new NFC feature(nfc because you can have airdrop off and still receive crypto payments from a friend or someone you trust).

-## Built using:
+# 🚀 CrypTap: Revolutionizing Crypto Payments with NFC 🚀

+Unlock the power of Near Field Communication (NFC) with **CrypTap**, the future of cryptocurrency transactions.
+Our platform seamlessly blends cutting-edge technology and user-friendly design to create a revolutionary payment experience.
+Share crypto, NFTs, and more with just a tap, leveraging the unparalleled convenience of NFC technology.

+## 🌐 Built Using the Best of Blockchain and NFC Technology:

-### Linea:
+### 🛠 Linea: The Backbone of Speed and Security
-We used Linea's Goerli TestNet for fast transaction speed and low gas fees.
-Our smart contracts can be found in the `contracts` folder.
-You may find our contract address here: [https://goerli.lineascan.build/address/0x1D5EfDba4f8acFd6d9098b356879639526aD5e99](url)
+Utilizing Linea's Goerli TestNet, CrypTap ensures lightning-fast transactions with minimal gas fees.
+Dive into our `contracts` folder to see the magic behind our smart contracts.
+Discover our contract address and more [here](https://goerli.lineascan.build/address/0x1D5EfDba4f8acFd6d9098b356879639526aD5e99).

-### Metamask SDK:
+### 🔐 Metamask SDK: Seamless Integration for Web and Mobile
-We used Metamask's SDK to seamlessly integrate Metamask functionalities on web and mobile.
-It was super useful when it came to mobile payments.
+With the Metamask SDK, CrypTap offers a fluid, secure bridge between web and mobile.
+Our platform makes mobile payments not just possible but effortlessly enjoyable.

-### Harpie:
+### 🛡 Harpie: Guardian of Transaction Integrity
-We used Harpie to know if the sender's address is involved in hacks or has been compromised previously.
-The transaction only goes through if the sender has a clean record

-## Procedure:
-The sender opens our website on phone/ laptop and then chooses the amount of ETH to be sent, and presses send.
-Once the transaction has been approved, a share link option shows up, and this link can be airdropped using NFC.
-The link automatically opens up on the receiver's end, and before the transaction goes through, an API call checks if the sender's address has been compromised previously.
-If it hasn't the receiver gets the payment.
+Security is paramount in the crypto world.
+Harpie scrutinizes the sender's address for any history of hacks or compromises, allowing only those with a clean slate to proceed.
+With CrypTap, your transactions are not just fast; they're also ironclad.

+## 🚀 How It Works: A Journey of Innovation

+1. **Initiate**: Open CrypTap on your device, choose your ETH amount, and hit send.
+Experience the ease of modern transactions.
+2. **Share**: Post-approval, a unique share link is generated.
+This can be air-dropped using NFC—innovation at its finest.
+3. **Secure Verification**: Upon receiving, the link activates an API call to verify the sender's address integrity.
+Only then does the transaction proceed.
-In the backend, the crypto is stored in a temporary vault, this vault, which is opened by the receiver.
+4. **Vault Storage**: The crypto is temporarily stored in a secure vault, accessible only by the receiver.
+This extra layer of security ensures peace of mind for both parties.

+CrypTap is more than an app; it's a new era for cryptocurrency transactions.
+Embrace the future, where sending crypto is as simple as a handshake.
+Welcome to CrypTap—where innovation meets convenience.